-8/15/22 (minor revision)
+8/15/22 (minor revision); 8/7/23 (minor revision)

-2620 - Call to Active Duty/Deployment of U.S. Military Students
+2620 - Call to Active Duty/Deployment of U.S. Military Students/Military Service Obligation

-Students serving in the U.S. military unable to attend or participate in classes due to deployment orders, are eligible for additional consideration due to their military status.
+Students serving in the U.S. military unable to attend or participate in classes due to deployment orders or other approved military service obligations, are eligible for additional consideration due to their military status.

-Military students become eligible to utilize this military procedure when deployment orders are issued during an academic semester in which they are enrolled, and the deployment prohibits the student from attendance and/or participation in the course.
+Military students become eligible to utilize this military procedure when deployment orders are issued, or changes in approved military service obligations during an academic semester in which they are enrolled, and the deployment/military obligations prohibits the student from attendance and/or participation in the course.